casta712/SpringSecurity/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any changes you propose.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the casta712.dev file for details.

 Contact
-For questions or feedback, please contact your-email@example.com.
+For questions or feedback, please contact your brecasta712@hotmail.com

 vbnet
 Copiar código